Project Plan

 The project plan is a 750-1000 word long narrative.
 References are not required, but if included they must remain within the word count.
 The grant reviewers can be from any university department, so write your project plan in a way that a general audience can understand.

-The narrative must include responses to the following questions
+The narrative must address the following

 From Our Workshops